The Naked Kiss (1965) Part III Meaning it bares no emotion. It’s empty of real substance. It has the taste of perversion to it.

 Griff comes around leans on the desk and gets closer to Kelly, “Kelly, we’ve had 2 cases of ravaged children in our county…if by some freak they buy your story, that means the pressure will be off the real criminal he’ll be free to attack other children!!”….now do you understand why you can’t use that stinking lie to save your neck!”
 She slams her hand on the chair “my neck is in that little girl’s hands!”

-Kelly watches the children playing notice the shadow covers her mouth, Fuller’s use of the image to show how she is silenced, even behind the bars, she has no voice.
+Kelly watches the children playing notices the shadow covers her mouth, Fuller’s use of the image shows how she is silenced, even behind the bars, she has no voice.

 Kelly looks out at the children playing from her cell window.
 Then Candy shows up.
 Kelly tells Griff “I was waiting for that slut to show up.”
 He wants to know why Kelly went to Candy’s.
 Kelly says “You really scraped the sewer to dig up your character witnesses didn’t you.”